 Author, renowned psychiatrist

-Daniel Siegel received his medical degree from Harvard University and is an internationally acclaimed author, award-winning educator, and renowned child psychiatrist.
+Dan Siegel is an internationally acclaimed author, award-winning educator, and renowned child, adolescent, and adult psychiatrist.
 He is a clinical professor of psychiatry at the UCLA School of Medicine, where he is also on the faculty of the Center for Culture, Brain, and Development.
 Also at UCLA, he is a founding codirector of the Mindful Awareness Research Center.

 As the executive director of the Mindsight Institute—which offers online learning and in-person lectures focusing on the development of mindsight in individuals, families, and communities—he is also addressing the intersection of human relationships with basic biological processes.
 As a National Institute of Mental Health Research Fellow at UCLA, he studied family interactions with an emphasis on how attachment experiences influence emotions, behavior, autobiographical memory, and narrative.